MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 1. Select **Create**.

-## Create a file system in the Azure Data Lake Storage Gen2 account
+## Define configration variables

-In this section, you create a notebook in Azure Databricks workspace and then run code snippets to configure the storage account
+In this section, you create a notebook cell and define configration variables

 1. Copy and paste the following code block into the first cell.